 The PCB layout is an important step in the power supply design.
 An incorrect layout could cause converter instability, load regulation problems, noise, and EMI issues.
 Especially with a switching dc-dc converter at high load currents, too-thin PCB traces can cause significant voltage spikes.
 Good grounding becomes important as well.
 If possible, a common ground plane to minimize ground shifts between analog (GND) and power ground (PGND) is recommended.
-Additionally, the following PCB design layout guidelines are recommended for the TPS65160:
+Additionally, the following PCB design layout guidelines are recommended for the TPS65161:

 - 1. Separate the power supply traces for AVIN and VINB, and use separate bypass capacitors. - 2.
 Use a short and wide trace to connect the OS pin to the output of the boost converter. - 3.
 To minimize noise coupling into the OS pin, use a 470-pF bypass capacitor to GND. - 4.
-Use short traces for the charge-pump drive pins (DRN, DRP) of VGH and VGL because these traces carry switching waveforms. - 5.
-Place the flying capacitors as close as possible to the DRP and DRN pin, avoiding a high voltage spike at these pins. - 6.
-Place the Schottky diodes as close as possible to the IC, respective to the flying capacitors connected to the DRP and DRN. - 7.
+Place the rectifier diode of the step down converter as close as possible to the SWB pin. - 5.
+Use short traces for the charge-pump drive pins (DRN, DRP) of $V{GH}$ and $V{GL}$ because these traces carry switching waveforms. - 6.
+Place a 1-μF bypass capacitor from the SUP pin to GND. - 7.
+Place the flying capacitors as close as possible to the DRP and DRN pin, avoiding a high voltage spike at these pins. - 8.
+Place the Schottky diodes as close as possible to the IC, respective to the flying capacitors connected to the DRP and DRN. - 9.
 Route the feedback network of the negative charge pump away from the drive pin traces (DRN) of the negative charge pump.
-This avoids parasitic coupling into the feedback network of the negative charge pump giving good output voltage accuracy and load ragulation.
-To do this, use the FREQ pin and trace to isolate DRN from FBN.
+This avoids parasitic coupling into the feedback network of the negative charge pump giving good output voltage accuracy and load regulation.
+To do this, use the FREQ pin and trace to isolate DRN from FBN. - 10.
+Connect a 220-nF capacitor directly from the REF pin (24) to GND (23) for a stable and noise free reference voltage.